2026 Artist-in-Residence Program

 The selection process takes place with the help of a jury of three community members and one TAC staff member.
 Community jurors for the inaugural AIR cycle are:

-• Maria Amalia Wood: Maria Amalia Wood is a Honduran-born artist, educator, and community organizer based in Middleton, WI.
+• Maria Amalia Wood is a Honduran-born artist, educator, and community organizer based in Middleton.
 Her work centers on storytelling through textiles, papermaking, and embroidery, creating spaces where Latina immigrants can share experiences, preserve traditions, and build community.
+Maria Amalia has led numerous community-based projects amplifying the voices of Latina women.
+Her studio practice is focused on handmade paper, layering, and collage, creating work that references lived experiences, bridging her Central American roots with life in the Midwest.
+Maria Amalia holds an MFA in Textile Art and Design from the University of Wisconsin-Madison.

 Our jury will prioritize: